Extract Japanese text from images

 Convert images to text from various languages

-Convert images to LaTeX code
+Convert images to text

-Upload an image to extract, correct, and spell-check text
+Upload images to extract and clean text

 Extract text from images